 By being surrounded by like-minded people, you’ll get a more realistic grasp of what kind of progress you should be seeing, as opposed to the unrealistically high expectations we normally set for ourselves.
 You’ll get to vent your frustrations, ask for advice, receive encouragement, and be constantly reminded to be patient and stick to it.

 You can join exercise groups, forums, a variety of Facebook groups, or even just meet up with friends working toward the same thing.
-If you need a place to start, you should join my Facebook group, Just Throw Some Sexy On It— it’s filled with great people working on a wide range of goals, from healthy living to entrepreneurial success.
+If you need a place to start, you should join my Facebook group, Awesome On Stage— it’s filled with great people who have a message to share with the world.